Noncommutative Choquet theory: Noncommutative functions

 \begin{defn} Let $K$ be a compact nc convex set and let $f : K \to \cM$ be a function.
 We say that $f$ is an {\em nc function} if it is graded, respects direct sums and is unitarily equivariant, meaning that \begin{enumerate} \item $f(K_n) \subseteq \cM_n$ for all $n$, \item $f(\sum \alpha_i x_i \alpha_i^*) = \sum \alpha_i f(x_i) \alpha_i^*$ for every family $\{ x_i \in K_{n_i} \}$ and every family of isometries $\{ \alpha_i \in \cM_{n_i,n} \}$ satisfying $\sum \alpha_i \alpha_i^* = 1_n$, \item $f(\beta x \beta^*) = \beta f(x) \beta^*$ for every $x \in K_n$ and every unitary $\beta \in \cM_n$. \end{enumerate} We say that $f$ is {\em bounded} if $\|f\|_\infty < \infty$, where $\|f\|_\infty$ denotes the {\em uniform norm} defined by

 We let $\rB(K)$ denote the space of all bounded nc functions on $K$. \end{defn}

-\begin{rem} It is clear that nc affine functions on $K$ are in particular nc functions on $K$.
-Moreover, by Proposition \ref{P:uniform bound}, functions in the space $\rA(K)$ of continuous nc affine functions on $K$ are bounded nc functions.
+\begin{rem} It is clear that affine nc functions on $K$ are in particular nc functions on $K$.
+Moreover, by Proposition \ref{P:uniform bound}, functions in the space $\rA(K)$ of continuous affine nc functions on $K$ are bounded nc functions.
 Therefore, $\rB(K)$ contains $\rA(K)$. \end{rem}

+\begin{rem} The theory of analytic nc functions has gained a large following in recent years.
+The book \cite{KKV2014} lays out the fundamentals of this theory, which has its roots in Taylor's work \cite{Tay1972} on a functional calculus for multivariable functions in non-commutating variables, as well as in Voiculescu's work \cite{Voi2008} on free probability.
+In the analytic setting, nc functions are similarity invariant (in an appropriate restricted sense), and not just unitarily invariant as in our setting.

+In fact, the notion of an nc function has even older roots in the work of Takesaki \cite{Tak1967} on a Gelfand representation theorem for noncommutative C*-algebras.
+Takesaki considers admissible operator fields, which are maps $T : \Rep(A,H) \to \B(H)$ that respect direct sums and are unitarily equivariant.
+A modified definition due to Bichteler \cite{Bic1969} allowed degenerate representations and equivalence by partial isometries, which enabled him to extend Takesaki's representation theorem beyond the separable case.

+We will see that a compact nc convex set $K$ can be identified, at least as a set, with the representation space of a C*-algebra $\rC(K)$, meaning that Takesaki's formulation is rather close to our notion of an nc function.
+While we will not directly require the theorem of Takesaki and Bichteler, we will adapt their proof to our setting. \end{rem}

+\begin{prop} Let $K$ be a compact nc convex set.
+Then $\rB(K)$ is a von Neumann algebra. \end{prop}